16Lab-Persicaria/OpenVSP_lib/README.md

 Original repo: https://github.com/OpenVSP/OpenVSP

-Rebuild OpenVSP 3.49.0 for using as a external cpp lib
+Rebuild OpenVSP 3.49.0 for using as an external cpp lib

 ### Build variables:
 - VSP_NO_GRAPHICS